-Researchers develop tool to assist areas of infectious disease outbreaksApril 10th, 2013 in Diseases, Conditions, Syndromes /
+Researchers develop tool to assist areas of infectious disease outbreaksApril 10, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers have developed a simple new tool to help governments worldwide decide whether to screen airplane passengers leaving or arriving from areas of infectious disease outbreaks.

 The tool was developed by examining all international airplane traffic in the initial stages of the 2009 H1N1 pandemic.

 Researchers led by Dr. Kamran Khan of St. Michael's Hospital in Toronto found that that a focused and coordinated approach to screening airplane passengers would generate the greatest public health benefits.
 Furthermore, they found that screening travelers as they leave an area where an infectious disease outbreak is under way is far more efficient than screening passengers when they land at their final destination.

 It is also much less disruptive to international travel and the global economy, they wrote in the May issue of the Bulletin of the World Health Organization.

 After the 2003 SARS outbreak, 194 countries agreed to the International Health Regulations, a global treaty designed to prevent, protect against and control the spread of infectious disease without putting unnecessary restrictions on international travel and trade.
 Until now, it's been unclear how governments should balance those competing demands.

 Dr. Khan, an infectious disease physician and founder of BioDiaspora, uses global air traffic patterns to predict the international spread of infectious disease.
 This web-based technology has been used by numerous international agencies, including the U.S. Centers for Disease Control and Prevention, the European Centre for Disease Prevention and Control and the World Health Organization to evaluate emerging infectious disease threats, including those during global mass gatherings such as the Olympics or the annual Hajj pilgrimage in Saudi Arabia.